 Although the weapon’s actual shape or name may differ, each one is a tool to help the aspirant go from ignorance to true knowledge.
 For instance, Brahmani carries a pot filled with water, and her role on the battlefield is to sprinkle this water on the demons.
 The water – knowledge- releases them from ignorance.

 In his book “ Encountering The Goddess,” Tom Coburn describes how the myth emphasizes the supremacy of the Goddess over the “male” deities whose power she summoned.
-The text is very clear about the fact that the powers Devi calls forth from the gods are powers she has instilled in them.
+The text is very clear about the powers Devi calls forth from the gods, which she has instilled in them.
 That she is the source of all of creation is re-emphasized in chapter nine, just before her epic battle with Shumbha.

 After she has prepared her army and is about to go into battle, seemingly out of nowhere, her husband Shiva comes to her and says – “ Let the asuras be slain quickly for my satisfaction.”
 Devi, who has managed the entire battle so far, is not about to meekly accept Shiva’s command.

 As Shiva finishes speaking, much like in the last chapter, a terrifying version of her emerges and says to Shiva, “ You, yourself become my messenger to Shumbha & Nishumbha and tell them to go to the netherworlds or let my jackals feast on their flesh.”

 She does not give a quarter, puts Shiva in his place, and earns the name “ Shivaduti” – she who has Shiva as her messenger.

 These powerful images show female mythological characters who are completely at ease with their power and care little about how they appear to the world, and I had never heard of them as a young girl.

 It is also a fact that I could not find an image of the Devi directing Shiva to be her emissary, but I did find an image of Shiva directing the Devi to kill the asuras :).